 TEMPLE—The United States Department of Agriculture (USDA) recently announced it is awarding more than $1.4 million to the Texas State Soil and Water Conservation Board (TSSWCB) to fund three pilot projects to control feral swine in Texas.

-These projects are a part of the Feral Swine Eradication and Control Pilot Program which is a joint effort between USDA-Natural Resources Conservation Service (NRCS) and Animal and Plant Health Inspection Service (APHIS) to help address the issues that feral swing pose to agriculture, ecosystems as well as human and animal health.
+These projects are a part of the Feral Swine Eradication and Control Pilot Program which is a joint effort between USDA-Natural Resources Conservation Service (NRCS) and Animal and Plant Health Inspection Service (APHIS) to help address the issues that feral swine pose to agriculture, ecosystems as well as human and animal health.

 Feral swine cause a high level of economic, biologic and natural resource damage.
 The species are also a threat to Texas waterways and ecosystems as their numbers rapidly increase.
 Texas is a private-land state, with 83% of its land mass in family-owned farms, ranches and forests.
 Consequently, providing learning opportunities to landowners about effective management strategies remains crucial to the success of abating damages associated with feral swine.